Comments

 Modify auto-reboot setting

-Published in Windows XP Performance Tweaks by Steve Sinchak with 7,513 views and 1 comment
+Posted in Windows XP by Steve Sinchak

 Since Microsoft has worked so hard to make this version "the most stable ever," then this tweak is not needed.
 However, I am fairly sure that they have not perfected millions of lines of code in less than a year.
 Below you will discover how to turn the auto reboot feature on and off.
 This allows your computer to instantly reboot upon a system fault.
 (The blue screen)